svalenti52/Alive_10_Years/README.md

 Chapter 15 - Blood Testing

 Chapter 16 - Big Quotients - Part 2

+    Problem: When choosing a set of N randomly chosen numbers from the unit interval, then selecting the maximum and minimum, what is the probability that the ratio maximum/minimum will exceed a value k?

 Chapter 17 - To Test or Not to Test?